vandycknick/nvd.codes/_posts/2021/2021-05-13-hack-the-box-laboratory.md

 ## Lateral Movement

 We got access to our target machine but at the moment we are not a privileged user and are currently logged in as the `git`user.
-But we can have access to the `gitlab-rails console` and there is [this](https://docs.gitlab.com/ee/security/reset_user_password.html) GitLab support article that explains how you can use the console to reset a users password.
+But just like in our container just earlier, we have access to the `gitlab-rails console`.
+There is [this](https://docs.gitlab.com/ee/security/reset_user_password.html) GitLab support article that explains how you can use the console to reset a users password.
 Let's use this same technique to give us admin permissions:

 ```sh
 git@git:~/gitlab-rails/working$ gitlab-rails console